A new biologic treatment for atopic eczema offers real hope to those living with more severe eczema

 What are the risk of dupilumab?

+Dupixent is generally well tolerated and does not require regular blood tests.
 Common side effects of dupilumab include eye inflammation (especially conjunctivitis), headaches and cold sores.
-People who have asthma as well as eczema could experience a worsening of their asthma symptoms if they stop taking dupilumab is better than that of immunosuppressive drugs.
+People who have asthma as well as eczema could experience a worsening of their asthma symptoms if they stop taking dupilumab.
+Very rare side effects include serum sickness-like reactions: fever, rash and joint pain and/or swelling.
+The safety profile of dupilumab is superior to that of immunosuppressive drugs.

 Can children take dupilumab?